TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/Index.rst

 and can be edited in the backend.

-There are also system extensions that have plugins. :composer:`typo3/cms-felogin` has a plugin that allow frontend users, stored in table `fe_user` to log into the website. :composer:`typo3/cms-indexed-search` has a plugin that can be used to search in the index and display search results.
+There are also system extensions that have plugins. :composer:`typo3/cms-felogin` has a plugin that allow frontend users, stored in table `fe_users` to log into the website. :composer:`typo3/cms-indexed-search` has a plugin that can be used to search in the index and display search results.